Web3bazaar/testnet-contracts/README.md

 ### Execute trade

-When an trade are available the other part ()
+When a trade are in created status executer user needs to execute that trade in order to swap the assets from on part to other.